isabellafraczek/isabellafraczek.github.io/README.md

 ## 💼 Professional Experience

 ### Technology Analyst, Deutsche Bank
-- **Database Optimization:** Migrated systems to Cloud Spanner for horizontal scalability and implemented Terraform for infrastructure management.
+- **Database Optimization:** Migrated systems to database for horizontal scalability and implemented Terraform for infrastructure management.
 - **Project Collaboration:** Contributed to financial technology solutions with a focus on scalability and performance.

-### Fidelity Investments (Intern)
+### Fullstack Engineering Intern, Fidelity Investments
 - Enhanced data processing capabilities and optimized workflows.

-### Teaching Assistant, Bridge to Enter Advanced Mathematics (BEAM)
+### Couselor/Teaching Assistant, Bridge to Enter Advanced Mathematics (BEAM)
 - Mentored students in advanced mathematics concepts and problem-solving skills.

 ---